ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 - Enter the desired size of the volume.
 - Enter the quantity of volumes that you need.
 - Select from Tier 0, Tier 1, Tier 2, Tier 3, or Fixed IOPs.

+During VM provisioning, if you create additional data volumes to attach to the new the new virtual server instances then these data volumes can be created on any of the supported storage tiers.
+All these additional data volumes will reside in the same storage pool where the virtual server instance's boot volume resides.

 <!-- You can enable or disable the virtual server instance (VM) storage pool affinity.
 Refer to the following table to learn how storage pool affinity setting behaves: